UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ### Implementations

-`Implementations` in Atlas are mapped to Implementations in the NISQ Analyzer DB.
+`Implementations` in QC Atlas are mapped to Implementations in the NISQ Analyzer DB.
 Again, this mapping happens automatically when opening an Implementation in the UI.

 Implementation properties specific to the NISQ Analyzer are inside the `Selection Criteria` tab.